willemmanuel/innisfree/docs/installation_instructions.md

 5. Run ```rake db:migrate```
 6. Delete the application.css file, if it exists: ```rm ~/rails_app/innisfree/app/assets/stylesheets/application.css```

+## Generic instructions
+1. Install Apache2
+2. Install Ruby (version 1.9.3 is what we deployed on, 2.1.5 has been tested to work)
+2. Install Rails (version 4.1.1 is what we deployed on, 4.x should work, but has not been tested)
+3. Install passenger ```gem install passenger```
+  - Passenger is an web & application server that integrates nicely with Apache and Nginx to run Rails apps
+4. Install the passenger module for apache ```passenger-install-apache2-module```
+5. You may need to enable this module ```sudo a2enmod passenger``` and restart apache ```sudo service apache2 restart```
+6. Clone the application repository from Github
+7. Follow steps 6.vi through 6.x from above (sorry about the mix of Arabic and Roman numerals...)
+8. Link the public directory of the application to the directory Apache is serving out of
+  - This is by default ```/*installdir*/apache2/htdocs/application``` where *installdir* is the directory Apache was installed to.
+For bitnami, this looks to be ```/opt/bitnami/apache2/htdocs```
+  - ```ln -s ./public /opt/bitnami/apache2/htdocs/scheduling```

 ## Sample files
 #### Sample config/database.yml